 This bird breeds in dense thickets around wood edges, riparian areas, and in overgrown clearings.
 British Columbia populations are more or less confined to riparian environments, particularly thickets of wild rose and willow along streams and river oxbows.

-Habitat availability limited due to human encroachment and development
+Habitat destruction due to urban and agricultural development

 You Can Help!

 Avoid pesticide use

 Limit livesock access to riparian areas